jonathan-shahen/probabilistic-data-structures/src/count-min-sketch/size/README.md

 ## Description

-This repo shows how much storage is required for storing XX items into a REDIS Count Min Sketch.
+This repo shows how much storage is required for creating a REDIS Count Min Sketch with XX counters and YY hashes.

 ## Setup